ChrisMayor/SSISlibphonenumber/README.md

 * Can lookup the carrier code and offline geo location
 * Tested with Visual Studio 2019 SSIS Extension

-## Currently implemented functionality V0.01:
+## Currently implemented functionality V0.2:
 * Call to IsViablePhoneNumber to check if the phone number is viable

-## Planned implementation of functionality from libphonenumber for V1.0:
 * ExtractPossibleNumber
 * NormalizedNumber
 * NormalizedDigitsOnly